AMERICA 1970s/80s at the Helmut Newton Foundation

 – Dr. Matthias Harder, Director/Curator of the the Helmut Newton Foundation

 Everything was possible in these years.
 If Newton wanted a helicopter, he got a helicopter.
 He would shoot a long-legged beauty in a swimsuit dangling from it.
 An atomic submarine?
 No problem.
-He could hop a motorboat with directions on how to get to it, with aforementioned long-legged beauty and a parrot in tow.
+He could hop a motorboat with a drawn map on how to get to it, with aforementioned long-legged beauty and a parrot in tow.
 Newton documented the possibility of an exaggerated life.
-Where else could this exist other than America?
+Where else could this exist so naturally other than America?

 This exhibit serves as more than just a glossy and opulent look at the hard bodies of free-loving Los Angeles in the 70s, and it goes beyond the glamour and opulence of Manhattan in the 80s.
 It is also a reminder of what we continue to fight and strive for in the free world today: beauty, freedom, self-expression.
 Americans gave us the dream; it’s the Europeans carrying it through.